Karaoke-as-a-Service/tone-deaf-tools/README.md

  Attribute MP3 must be present
  Attribute TITLE must be present
  Attribute ARTIST must be present
- File referenced in MP3 must exist
+ File referenced in MP3 must exist, if present
- File referenced in COVER must exist
+ File referenced in COVER must exist, if present
- File referenced in VIDEO must exist
+ File referenced in VIDEO must exist, if present
- File referenced in BACKGROUND must exist
- All attribute names must be UPPERCASE
+ File referenced in BACKGROUND must exist, if present All attribute names must be UPPERCASE

 positional arguments: